EasyIME/PIME/README.md

-# windows-chewing-tsf
+# NodeIME

-Implement chewing in Windows via Text Services Framework:
+Implement input methods easily for Windows via Text Services Framework:
 *   LibIME contains a library which aims to be a simple wrapper for Windows Text Service Framework (TSF).
-*   ChewingTextService contains an implementation of Windows text service for libchewing using libIME.
+*   NodeTextService contains an backbone implementation of Windows text service for using libIME.
-*   chewingwrapper contains a C++ wrapper for libchewing.
+*   casablanca contains Microsoft REST C++ SDK (https://casablanca.codeplex.com/) licensed under Apache 2 license.

 All parts are licensed under GNU LGPL v2.1 license.